chunnengchu/PetzAugustin/README.md

 # PetzAugustin
-A demonstration of our fix point iteration for computing Petz-Augustin information.
+A demonstration of our fix point iteration for computing Petz-Augustin mean.
 ## Run
 ```
 $ python expr_QuantumAugustin.py